danklotz/openNotes/micro-reviews.md

 ## 📖 Books
 Sometimes I read.

+- *Strevens (2020):* The knowledge Machine.
+Good book, but bloated.
+The premise that science Half of the book is truly great, the other half is just rambling.
+- *Italo Calvino (1972):* Invisible cities.
+Fascinating book.
+I did not know about [combinatory literature](https://en.wikipedia.org/wiki/Combinatory_literature) before.
+Now I do and I like it.
 - *Vanden Brocuke and Baesens (2021):* Managing Model Risk.
 I like the premise of the book and it touches on many important topics.
 The downside is that each topic is only explained very superficially.
 A bit more depth (and maybe less topic) would have been great.
 - *Otsuka (2022):* Thinking About Statistics.
 This is a very cool, short book that talks about the philosophies behind different statistical schools of thought (ranging from frequentist/bayesian statistics to machine learning).
 Given that it only has roughly 200 pages it can, of course, not cover everything.
 And hence, the book always stays on a rather general level.
 However, Otsuka has a very clear way of writing.
 Every concept he touches upon is super well explained and introduces in a creating manner.
 Hence, reading the book feels very satisfying and entertaining (well, as diverting as this kind of book can be).
 - *Joliffe & Stephensons (edt; 2011):* Forecast Verification.
 One of *these* book where every chapter comes from different authors.
 As a consequence the style varies a lot.
 Some of the chapters I found very well written, others where just arduous.
 Sometimes it perhaps feels like the book misses a bit of mathematical depth.
 However, in general it is very informative and most concepts are explained sufficiently for me to pull something out or use the book as reference when I need it.